 A major mark of Klytia is that no matter what her expression, it comes across as dramatic and desperate.
 This is one of those asteroids who shouldn’t be used directly, but who should be avoided as a cautionary tale.
 For instance, Klytia in Sagittarius would NEVER want to make a big, bold, and dramatic expression of love even though that is what their instincts are telling them to do.
 There is definitely a compulsion with Klytia, and it is a compulsion to destruction.
 You want to be careful with this one (and I’m not just saying that because she’s my ex!)

-To find out where she shows up in your chart, go to astro.com, put in your birth details and in the extended options, at the top of the next page, there will be a menu of additional objects.
+To find out where she shows up in your chart, go to astro.com, put in your birth details and in the extended options, at the bottom of the next page, there will be a menu of additional objects.
 To the right of that is a blank space where you can enter the number 73, for Klytia.
 Once you have it entered, generate the chart!
 Where does Klytia affect your life?
 Let us know in the comments below!